We hear a lot of questions from people that come to us with their 8227L_Demo android headunit, usually because it doesn’t do what it should…

 The 8227L platform is used in thousands of very different android headunits, by different brands.
 Just because they may look the same outside, it doesn’t mean they are the same inside

-It is like picking up a phone from the year 2014 and expecting it to behave like the phone in your pocket.
-It doesn’t and (more on that later) never will behave like a modern android headunit.
+It is like picking up a phone from the year 2014 and expecting it to behave like the phone in your pocket, and it doesn’t and (more on that later) never will behave like a modern Android headunit.

 Deep within the listing

-A quick give-away in the advertising or sales pitch for any android headunit based on 8227L_demo, even if the model number is hidden away is ‘Android 6’.
+A quick giveaway in the advertising or sales pitch for any Android headunit based on 8227L_demo, even if the model number is hidden away, is ‘Android 6’.
 It sticks out like a sore thumb.
-Customers can see an android 9 headunit next to an android 6 headunit and know the 9 is better, or at least newer.
+Customers can see an Android 9 headunit next to an Android 6 headunit and know that Android 9 is better, or at least newer.

 How do you make the 8227L ALPS compare better against more modern hardware?
-The sneaky way to pass off the 8227L as a higher android version is to use Android 8.1go patched or Android 6 patched to make it look like a different version of android.
-Only the name of the package is changed, maybe some new graphic files, but the actual android code is the same old version.
+The sneaky way to pass off the 8227L as a higher Android version is to use Android 8.1go patched or Android 6 patched to make it look like a different version of Android.
+Only the package’s name is changed, maybe some new graphic files, but the actual Android code is the same old version.

 Android 6 Marshmallow

 With all the fakery and misleading advertising.
-The true version of android running on your new 8227L_Demo, despite the seller saying otherwise, is quite possibly based on Android 6 Marshmallow.
+The basic version of Android running on your new 8227L_Demo, despite the seller saying otherwise, is quite possibly based on Android 6 Marshmallow.

 8.1go is not 8.1

-Android 8.1go is a cut down, limited version of android 8.1.
-It is aimed at the devices with weak processors and limited (less than 2Gb) RAM.
-Google had to cut out some basic features to make 8.1go work on this budget equipment.
-Therefore any android headunit with 8.1go won’t give you the full android experience because some of it is already missing.
-8227L Demo is still the same old slow processor, just doing less work.
+Android 8.1go is a cut-down, limited version of Android 8.1.
+It is aimed at devices with weak processors and limited (less than 2Gb) RAM.
+Google cut out some basic features to make 8.1go work on this budget equipment.
+Therefore any Android headunit with 8.1go won’t give you the whole Android experience because some is already missing.
+8227L Demo is the same old, slow processor, just doing less work.
 Not really the solution, just a temporary fix to shift the leftover stock stacked in the warehouse.